-- DRSC: A disk is being scrubbed. - INIT: The disk group is initializing. - PRERCON: At least one disk in the disk group is being preemptively reconstructed. - RBAL: The MSA-DP+ disk group is being rebalanced. - RCON: At least one disk in the disk group is being reconstructed. - VDRAIN: The disk group is being removed and its data is being drained to another disk group. - VPREP: The disk group is being prepared for use in a pool. - VRECV: The disk group is being recovered to restore its membership in the pool. - VREMV: The disk group and its data are being removed. - VRFY: The disk group is being verified. - VRSC: The disk group is being scrubbed. - Blank if no job is running.
+- DRSC: A disk is being scrubbed. - EXPD: The disk group is being expanded. - INIT: The disk group is initializing. - PRERCON: At least one disk in the disk group is being preemptively reconstructed. - RBAL: The ADAPT disk group is being rebalanced. - RCON: At least one disk in the disk group is being reconstructed.

+- VDRAIN: The virtual disk group is being removed and its data is being drained to another disk group. - VPREP: The virtual disk group is being prepared for use in a virtual pool. - VRECV: The virtual disk group is being recovered to restore its membership in the virtual pool. - VREMV: The disk group and its data are being removed. - VRFY: The disk group is being verified. - VRSC: The disk group is being scrubbed. - Blank if no job is running.